-In the following, we report the spectral analysis performed for all the detected sources in Table~\ref{counts}.
 The source and background spectral extractions were performed on the same regions adopted for the counts extractions.
 Given the sources low-counts and background dominated regime, before performing the spectral analysis we evaluated the best spectral binning scheme.
 We simulated different input spectra and evaluated the accuracy of each binning scheme in recovering the input power-law parameters.
 We tried the following binning schemes: minimum 1, 3, 5, 10 counts per bin and the optimal \citet[][KB hereafter]{kaastra2016} grouping.
 We verified that the KB binning\footnote{For this particular binning we used the FTOOLS (http://heasarc.gsfc.nasa.gov/ftools) command ftgrouppha with grouptype option "opt".}, which provides the optimal binning for data and model accounting for the source spectral shape, the variable spectral resolution and the average photon energy in each bin, is the best scheme to recover unbiased estimates of the parameters, and is also insensitive to the energy over which the spectral analysis is performed.
 We use the KB scheme for the following spectral analysis.
 See Appendix~\ref{optimalbin} for a detailed description of the simulations.

 The spectral analysis was performed with XSPEC v12.11.1.
-We performed the modellings by using the Cash statistics with direct background subtraction (W-stat in XSPEC; Cash 1979; Wachter et al. 1979).
-Given the Type~1 nature of these sources, their high redshift and low number of counts in the spectra we adopted a simple power-law model, i.e. assuming no intrinsic $\nhsym$ for the QSOs, modified by the absorption by the Galaxy interstellar medium \citep[adopting][maps]{HI4PI2016}, parametrized by a {\em tbabs} model in XSPEC).
+We performed the modelings by using the Cash statistics with direct background subtraction \citep[W-stat in XSPEC;][]{cash1979,wachter1979}.
+Given the Type~1 nature of these sources, their high redshift and low number of counts in the spectra we adopted a simple power-law model, i.e. assuming no intrinsic $\nhsym$ for the QSOs, modified by the absorption by the Galaxy interstellar medium \citep[adopting][maps]{HI4PI2016}, parameterized by a {\em tbabs} model in XSPEC).
 We jointly modelled the three EPIC camera spectra.
-Given the low-counts regime we neglect intercalibration shifts between the detectors.
+Given the low-counts regime, we neglect intercalibration shifts between the detectors after checking that they are consistent to unity within the uncertainties.
 We performed the fits only for the ten detected sources and carried out the analysis in the energy range 0.3-7~keV (corresponding to rest-frame energies from $\sim2$ to $\sim50$~keV) by leaving free to vary $\Gamma$ and the normalization.